gregyjames/OctaneEnginePP/README.md

 A portable multithreaded C++ file downloading library built on Libcurl and Boost::asio.The progress bar was implemented using [cpptqdm](https://github.com/aminnj/cpptqdm).

 # How To Use
 Add OctaneEngine.hpp to your project.
 Link -pthread (on linux), libcurl, boost::system, and boost::asio.
 Add the include directory for boost.
+Look at main.cpp for an example of how you use Octane in your project.

 # License
 MIT License